niallhosein/Fourier-Series-Animation/README.md

 </div>

-All other changes are aesthetic using various features provided by the Manim package.
+All other changes are aesthetic using various features provided by the Manim library.

 ## Credits
 - **Author:** Niall Hosein